trellix-enterprise/postgresql-audit/README.md

 ## Installation / Configuration
-Official McAfee plugin binary releases can be downloaded from the Releases page on GitHub: <br/>
+Official Trellix plugin binary releases can be downloaded from the Releases page on GitHub: <br/>
 https://github.com/mcafee/postgresql-audit/releases

 Please refer to the wiki on GitHub for detailed installation and configuration instructions: <br/>